 Upon a termination of the Servicer under the Base Servicing Agreement, U.S. Bank Trust Company, National Association (as successor in interest to U.S. Bank National Association) as Administrative Agent (so long as the Collateral Agency Agreement is in effect), and thereafter, the Titling Trust will select and appoint a successor Servicer to perform the outgoing Servicer's duties and undertake its responsibilities and liabilities.
 The appointed successor Servicer must be an established institution with a net worth of at least \$50,000,000 whose regular business includes the servicing of automotive leases and the related leased vehicles.
-The successor Servicer will hold all the rights of the outgoing Servicer under the transaction documents and will receive compensation mutually agreed upon between the successor Servicer and the Administrative Agent.
-The successor Servicer shall receive compensation not to exceed that of the outgoing Servicer, but in no case will the Indenture Trustee be liable for any difference in compensation between the outgoing Servicer and the successor Servicer.
+The successor Servicer will hold all the rights of the outgoing Servicer and the Administrative Agent.
+The successor Servicer shall receive compensation mutually agreed upon between the successor Servicer and the Administrative Agent.
+The successor Servicer shall receive compensation between the outgoing Servicer, but in no case will the Indenture Trustee be liable for any difference in compensation between the outgoing Servicer and the successor Servicer.
 No successor Servicer appointed in accordance with the transaction documents may resign from its duties unless the law prohibits it from continuing to perform such duties.